-Specialized roles in the Halton District School Board include Educational Assistants who serve on Itinerant Teams, or are assigned to Regional Program classes such as the Language Programs.
+Specialized roles in the Halton District School Board include Educational Assistants who serve on Itinerant Teams.
 One staff member works as a member of the Blind/Low Vision Itinerant team to prepare materials in Braille and assist with the ordering of large print, Braille, taped and tactile materials.